What is the Music Access & Development for School Children in Belize project all about?

 - Working hours: Monday-Friday, in line with school hours

 - Arrival day: Saturday

 What is included

-- Meals: 3 per day; light breakfast, sandwiches for lunch and a cooked evening meal.
+- Meals: 2 per day; light breakfast, and a cooked evening meal.
 Volunteers take turns once a week preparing something from their own country

 - Airport Pickup: Airport pickup and drop off at Belize City International Airport